oracle-livelabs/partner-solutions/oas-and-vision-just-like-a-box-of-chocolates/predict-visualize-analyze/predict-visualize-analyze.md

 ## Task 4: Register Vision model with Oracle Analytics

-In one of the previous step, you have already established a connection between Analytics Cloud and Vision.
-Now, you can register machine learning from Vision with Analytics Cloud using that connection.
+In the previous step, you have already a connection between Analytics Cloud and Vision.
+Now, you can register machine learning model from Vision with Analytics Cloud using that connection.

 1. Open Register Model dialog